danilosalvati/ImagesToLARModel.jl/README.md

-      "noise_shape": A number which indicates the intensity of the denoising filter (0 if you want to disable denoising), "threshold": A number indicating the chosen threshold for data "threshold3d": A number indicating the chosen threshold for three-dimensional filter (0 if you want to disable this filter)
-      "zDim": A number indicating the number of images computed at once from the three-dimensional filter (0 if you want to take the entire stack)
+      "noise_shape": A number which indicates the intensity of the denoising filter (0 if you want to disable denoising), "threshold": A number indicating the chosen threshold for data "threshold3d": A number indicating the chosen threshold for the three-dimensional filter (0 if you want to disable this filter) "zDim": A number indicating the number of images computed at once from the three-dimensional filter (0 if you want to take the entire stack) }
-    }

 For example we can write: